sortmerna/sortmerna/docs/source/index.rst

 User guide
 ==========

-**SortMeRNA** is a local sequence alignment tool for filtering, mapping and clustering.
+**SortMeRNA** is a local sequence alignment tool for filtering, mapping and OTU clustering.
+The core algorithm is based on approximate seeds and allows for fast and sensitive analyses of NGS reads.
+The main application of SortMeRNA is filtering rRNA from metatranscriptomic data.
+Additional applications include OTU-picking and taxonomy assignation available through `QIIME v1.9+
+<http://qiime.org>`_.
+SortMeRNA takes as input one or two (paired) reads file(s) (fasta/fasta.gz/fastq/fastq.gz), and one or multiple rRNA database file(s), and sorts apart aligned and rejected reads into two files.
+SortMeRNA works with Illumina, 454, Ion Torrent and PacBio data, and can produce SAM and BLAST-like alignments.

 .. note::